ghr-globant/FindingCelebrities/Readme.md

 ## How to compile

 Because the application uses Maven, you can use maven lifecycles to get the application binaries.
+At the application root's folder where the *pom.xml* file is located, you can use the maven command as follows:
-You can use: ***mvn clean compile*** to get the binaries doing a cleanup in order to grantee no old classes will be included.
+***mvn clean compile*** to get the binaries doing a cleanup in order to grantee no old classes will be included.

 ## How to run tests

-In order to run the test scenarios you can use ***mvn test***
+In order to run the test scenarios you can use ***mvn test*** running the command at the application root folder.

 ## How to run the application

-The default packaging of the application is a JAR file, and you can get it using de maven command ***mvn package*** Once you've got the JAR file, you can use the Java command to run the application: **java -jar Celebrity-1.0-SNAPSHOT.jar**
+The default packaging of the application is a JAR file, and you can get it using de maven command ***mvn clean compile assembly:single*** which will generate the Celebrity-1.0-SNAPSHOT.jar file with its dependencies.
+Once you've got the JAR file, you can use the Java command to run the application as follows: **java -jar Celebrity-1.0-SNAPSHOT.jar**